Continuing Education Activity

 - Volume depletion from diuresis

 - Congenital adrenal hyperplasia

-For patients with mild transient hyperkalemia, the prognosis is excellent if the inciting cause is addressed and treated.
+The prognosis is excellent for patients with mild transient hyperkalemia if the inciting cause is addressed and treated.
 Sudden onset, extreme hyperkalemia can cause cardiac arrhythmias that can be lethal in up to two-thirds of cases if not rapidly treated.
 Hyperkalemia is an independent risk factor for death in hospitalized patients.

 - Cardiac arrest

 Deterrence and Patient Education

 Dietary restriction is not usually required, except in extreme cases.
 Patients with co-morbid conditions or those who take medications causing hyperkalemia should be counseled about urea and electrolytes monitoring as advised by the physician.